NichiNect/NichiNect/README.md

-## Hey There!! 👋
+# Hey There!! 👋

+### About My Self

 - ⚡ Excited about the open-source projects
 - 😄 I'm natively speak Indonesian and also can speak english too.
 - 🌱 I’m currently learning programming, technology, & everything i want
-- 💕 I love to reads and watching a movie or cinematography
+- 💕 I love to read the interesting stuff and watching a movie or cinematography

 ---

-### Visitor count
+### Visitor Count
 <img src="https://profile-counter.glitch.me/NichiNect/count.svg" />

 ---